It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 I struck back without a moment’s hesitation.

-“The pay is low, this is true, yet many bureaucrats find ways to become rich,” I said in my very best impression of a ruffian making a black market deal.
+“The pay is low for officials of all ranks, this is true, yet many bureaucrats find ways to become rich,” I said in my very best impression of a ruffian making a black market deal.

 Moreover my life was on the line.
 I could say anything under duress and disclaim it at a later date.